xsuite/xfields/xfields/touschek/README.md

 ## RNG compatibility with ELEGANT

 For reproducibility with ELEGANT, this routine uses the same RNG conventions; see `xfields/xfields/headers/elegant_rng.h`.

+The uniform RNG core is LAPACK’s DLARAN (48-bit LCG, modified BSD license) as used by Elegant.
+See `xfields/third_party/LAPACK/LICENSE`.

 ## Third-party notice and licenses